The danger in having a blog that is largely centered on my dating life is that one day, I will quit dating, leaving me with little to no blog content.

 With that acknowledgment out of the way, I’d like to dive into a few of the things that have been on my mind lately.

 Second, for the sake of context, you should know that we are an interracial couple, and while this isn’t problematic to us personally, it presents potential and actual challenges that we are discussing and navigating.
 Meeting family and facing potential prejudice, social and romantic stereotypes, and even moving through public spaces together with my children (who, despite being multiracial, run the pigment from white-passing to Latino-passing).
 Case in point, a few days ago, we had my younger two children with us at a Home Depot in a very white part of town.
 I forgot to buy mulch when we were checking out, so I unthinkingly asked if he could stay with the kids while I went back to the registers (20 feet away).
 As soon as I said it, I knew the problem: No — I couldn’t leave them with him here, as it put him at risk.
 Our next stop, the Whole Foods .3 miles away, was a different story.
 The shopping crowd was younger, more diverse.
 There were families of all hues, and The Match offered to stay with one child while I obliged a bathroom break request from the other.
-I’m not sure that we’ll ever be able to enjoy the mindless ease that a single-race family enjoys as they move through the world, but it helps that we’re both aware and able to read the room, that we can graciously adjust to the realities around us, recognizing the injustice but persevering nonetheless.
+I’m not sure that we’ll ever be able to enjoy the mindless ease that a more homogeneous family enjoys as they move through the world, but it helps that we’re both aware and able to read the room, that we can graciously adjust to the realities around us, recognizing the injustice but persevering nonetheless.

 And third, another hiccup that has emerged despite the haze of love clouding our vision: I fully recognize and admit that I look terrible on paper.
 What I mean is, I’m an underemployed, divorced mother of four.
 The Match is a successful professional, a divorced father of one with (relative to me) significant financial assets.
 Even if he didn’t have the position and assets he does, I still look bad in comparison.
 When he told his siblings, parents, best friend, and closest co-workers about me, they unilaterally expressed concern and urged caution.
 Some outright said he should break up with me.
 And I really can’t blame them.
 Who gets excited when someone they care about falls for a [perceived] hot mess of a romantic partner?
 The assumption is that I am a leech, a gold digger, someone in need of a babysitter/chauffeur/housekeeper.
 I get it, and it’s why I labeled myself undateable long before his friends and family deemed me unworthy.
 It’s also why I told him from the very beginning that I wasn’t looking for a savior.
 I told him that I didn’t give two shits about his bank account because if he wasn’t happy with what he was doing, there wasn’t enough money in the world to fix that.
 And I meant it.
 His money is his money.
 I have no claim to it, and it changes neither my life nor how I see his viability as a romantic partner.